We are hiring! Please click here to tell us more about you: https://hushforms.com/hollandassociatesobx-secure-file-transfer

 -Currently accepting new clients in Nags Head. –

 I received my Master of Science in Community Counseling from the University of South Alabama.
-I am a Licensed Clinical Mental Health Counselor Associate in North Carolina (A15824).
+I am a Licensed Clinical Mental Health Counselor in North Carolina (15824).
 As a counselor, I am dedicated to my clients’ journey towards increased wellness, as well as helping them through challenging times.
 Currently, I use EMDR with older adolescents and adults (ages 16 and up).

 Although I draw from many different counseling theories and techniques, over the last couple of years I have started working towards specializing my therapeutic approach with EMDR.
 I have engaged in extensive training to provide EMDR (Eye Movement Desensitization Reprocessing) therapy.
 Currently, I use EMDR with older adolescents and adults (ages 16 and up).
 EMDR is an effective therapeutic approach to help people heal symptoms stemming from traumatic memories.
 While other therapeutic methods are effective as well, EMDR usually reprocesses trauma more quickly providing symptom relief sooner.